 Just 8,700 new parents claimed shared parental leave in the last year

-Just 8,700 new parents took advantage of the Shared Parental Leave system in 2016/17* making up less than 1% of the number of parents eligible, according to research by EMW, the commercial law firm.
+Just 8,700 new parents took advantage of the Shared Parental Leave system in 2016/17* making up less than 1% of the number of parents eligible, according to our research.

 The Shared Parental Leave system allows both new parents to share up to 50 weeks of leave and 37 weeks of statutory pay between them, in place of maternity pay.